Ferlandoo/holbertonschool-printf/README.md

 # C - PRINTF (Holberton School)

+A custom function for learning purposes was developed by cohort #22 students Ferlando and Blerim. `_printf()` function format string is a character string, beginning and ending in its initial shift state, if any.
+These arguments are placed using the percentage `'%'` operator.

-This project is a custom implementation of the printf function in C. It can print various data types, such as characters, strings, integers, decimals, octals, hexadecimals, and pointers.
+This project is a custom implementation of the printf function in C. It can print various data types, such as characters, strings, integers and decimals.

+## Learning Objectives

+The primary learning objectives of this project include:
+* Understanding data structures (array of structs) and algorithms required to implement the _printf function.
+* Using pointers to functions to handle different conversion specifiers.
+* Implementing basic functionality for `%s` conversion specifier to print strings.
+* Gaining knowledge of the main program flow and control structures.
+* Distributing the workload among team members and collaborating effectively on the project.

+## Structure and Algorithm
+The `_printf` function is implemented in the `_printf.c` file.
+The function takes a format string and a variable number of arguments.
+The format string is a character string, beginning and ending in its initial shift state, if any.
+These arguments are placed using the percentage `%` operator.

+The function uses an array of structs to store the conversion specifiers and their corresponding functions.
+The function then iterates through the format string and calls the appropriate function for each conversion specifier.

+## Array of Struct with Pointers to Function
+The array of structs used in the `_printf` function is defined in the `main.h` header file.
+Each struct contains a character representing the conversion specifier and a pointer to the corresponding function.
+For example, the struct for the `%s` conversion specifier contains the character `s` and a pointer to the `print_string` function.

+## Basic `%s` Function
+The print_string function is used to print strings in the _printf function.
+The function takes a string as an argument and prints it to stdout using the _putchar function.

-## Installation
+## Compilation

-To use this function, you need to clone this repository and compile the source files with gcc.
+To use this function, you need to clone this repository and compile the source files with `gcc`.
 For example:

 ```bash
   git clone https://github.com/Ferlandoo/holbertonschool-printf.git
   gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
 ```
-You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.
+You might want to look at the `gcc` flag `-Wno-format` when testing with your `_printf` and the standard printf.
-## Usage
+## Use & Examples
-To use the function, you need to include the header file “main.h” in your source code and call the function with the following prototype:
+To use the function, you need to include the header file `“main.h”` in your source code and call the function with the following prototype:

 ```c
 int _printf(const char *format, ...);
 ```
 The function returns the number of characters printed, or -1 if an error occurs.

-The format string can contain plain text and format specifiers, which start with the % character.
+The format string can contain plain text and format specifiers, which start with the `%` character.
 The format specifiers are replaced by the corresponding arguments passed to the function.
 For example:

 ```c
 _printf("Hello, %s!\n", "world"); /* prints "Hello, world!" */